habutax/habutax/README.md

 ### Package Installation

+Installing the latest released version of HabuTax is as easy as `pip install habutax`.

+### Package Installation (from Source)

-To install HabuTax as a local python package using pip, execute the following commands (noting that the version number may change from the below):
+To install HabuTax as a local python package using the latest source (regardless of whether it is released), execute the following commands (noting that the version number may change from the below):

 ```
 % git clone https://github.com/habutax/habutax && cd habutax